javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 -  **`max-age=3600`**

-Is an alternative to `expires` and specifies the cookie's expiration in seconds from the current moment.
+It's an alternative to `expires` and specifies the cookie's expiration in seconds from the current moment.

 If set to zero or a negative value, the cookie is deleted: